juice-shop/pwning-juice-shop/appendix/README.md

 ### Access the administration section of the store

-1. Open the `juice-shop.min.js` in your brower's developer tools and search for "admin".
+1. Open the `juice-shop.min.js` in your browser's developer tools and search for "admin".
 2. Among the first entries you will find a route mapping to `/administration`.